bazelbuild/bazel-blog/_posts/2023-02-06-intellij-h2-2022-community-update.md

 ![Image](/assets/blog-intellij-h2-2022-maintenance-model.png)

-This year, JetBrains and others [joined as co-maintainers](https://blog.bazel.build/2022/07/11/Bazel-IntelliJ-Update.html) of the [Bazel IntelliJ plugin repository](https://github.com/bazelbuild/intellij) and are actively reviewing contributions, tracking overall repository health, and adding new capabilities to the Bazel IntelliJ Plugin.
+In 2022, JetBrains and others [joined as co-maintainers](https://blog.bazel.build/2022/07/11/Bazel-IntelliJ-Update.html) of the [Bazel IntelliJ plugin repository](https://github.com/bazelbuild/intellij) and are actively reviewing contributions, tracking overall repository health, and adding new capabilities to the Bazel IntelliJ Plugin.
 This new co-maintenance model  has ensured a seamless intake process and reduced the turnaround time for pull requests raised in this repository.

 At BazelCon, we also organized a Birds of a Feather session for the Bazel IntelliJ plugin where a few of our co-maintainers ([Mai Hussien](https://github.com/mai93), [Justin Kaeser](https://github.com/jastice), and [Marcin Abramowicz](https://github.com/abrams27)) presented key updates and had fruitful discussions with the audience on existing features, challenges and pain points, as well as on the future of the Bazel IntelliJ plugin integration.